How much time does the average American have to eat breakfast in the morning? 12 minutes.

 As a society, we’re working longer hours and spending more time away from home.
 “Convenience has become a deciding factor in what many eat in the morning,” says Andy Jolls, Chief Marketing Officer at Survey Sampling International.

-4 out of 10 workers report spending 50 hours a week or more at their jobs.
+Four out of ten workers report spending 50 hours a week or more at their jobs.
 The US among the top 20 countries that work the longest hours worldwide, with Mexico coming in at number one.

 Instant.ly (now Survey Sample International) recently conducted a poll consisting of 10,000 respondents.
 Each described their daily breakfast habits and preferences, as shown in our infographic.

 Here are a few of the most common reasons people cited.